 2Secondary interference constraints imply that each pair of simultaneously active links must be separated by at least two hops (links).
-These constraints are usually used to model IEEE 802.11 networks [4].
+These constraints are usually used to model IEEE 802.11 networks [5].

-the σ -Local Pooling (σ -LoP) conditions under which GMS achieves σ % throughput [15], [16] (the conditions were reformulated in [19]).
-Using these conditions, lower bounds on the guaranteed throughput in geometric graphs [16] and in graphs under secondary interference constraints [18] were obtained.
+The LoP conditions were recently generalized to provide the σ -Local Pooling (σ -LoP) conditions under which GMS achieves σ % throughput [15], [16] (the conditions were reformulated in [18]).
+Using these conditions, lower bounds on the guaranteed throughput in geometric graphs [16] and in graphs under secondary interference constraints [17] were obtained.

-From a practical point of view, identifying graphs that satisfy LoP and σ -LoP can provide important building blocks for partitioning a network (e.g., via channel allocation) into subnetworks in which GMS performs well [3].
+From a practical point of view, identifying graphs that satisfy LoP and σ -LoP can provide important building blocks for partitioning a network (e.g., via channel allocation) into subnetworks in which GMS performs well [4].
 Another possible application is to add artificial interference constraints to a graph that does not satisfy the LoP conditions in order to turn it into a LoP-satisfying graph.
-Adding such constraints may decrease the stability region but would enable GMS to achieve a large portion of the new stability region.
+Adding such constraints may decrease the stability region, but would enable GMS to achieve a large portion of the new stability region.

-While it is known that under primary interference some graph families (mainly trees and $2 \times n$ bipartite graphs) satisfy LoP, the exact structure of networks that satisfy LoP was not characterized.
-In this paper, we use graph theoretic methods to obtain the structure of all the network graphs that satisfy LoP under primary interference constraints (in these networks GMS achieves 100% throughput).
+While it is known that some graph families (mainly trees and $2 \times n$ bipartite graphs) under primary interference satisfy LoP, the exact structure of networks that satisfy LoP was not characterized.
+In this paper, we use graph-theoretic methods to obtain the structure of all the network graphs that satisfy LoP under primary interference constraints (in these networks, GMS achieves 100% throughput).
 This allows us to develop an algorithm that checks if a network graph satisfies LoP in time linear in the number of vertices, significantly improving over any other known method.
-We note that although primary interference constraints and primary interference of simple greedy algorithms.
+We note that although primary interference constraints may not hold in many wireless networking technologies, the characterization provides an important theoretical understanding regarding the performance of simple greedy algorithms.
 It also shows that the $2 \times n$ switch is the largest switch for which 100% throughput is guaranteed.

-We then focus on graphs in which GMS does not achieve 100% throughout.
+We then focus on graphs in which GMS does not achieve 100% throughput.
 We consider bipartite network graphs (i.e., input-queued switches) and show that for bipartite graphs of size $k \times n$, where $k \leq 7$ and n is arbitrary, GMS achieves at least 66% throughput.
-Namely, for switches with up to 7 inputs or 7 outputs, the throughput under GMS is bounded from below by 66%.
-This significantly improves upon the well known 50% lower bound [7] and confirms many simulation studies (e.g., [10]) in which it was shown that greedy algorithms perform relatively well in switches.
+Namely, for switches with up to seven inputs or seven outputs, the throughput under GMS is bounded from below by 66%.
+This significantly improves upon the wellknown 50% lower bound [8] and confirms many simulation studies (e.g., [10]) in which it was shown that greedy algorithms perform relatively well in switches.
 To show that this result does not extend to all bipartite graphs, we show that there exists a 10×10 bipartite graph for which $\sigma = 0.6$.

-Finally, we consider interference graphs3 and categorize different graph families according to their σ values.
+Finally, we consider interference graphs3 and categorize different graph families according to their σ -values.
 In particular, we show that all co-strongly perfect graphs satisfy LoP.
 This class encapsulates all the classes of perfect LoP-satisfying interference graphs that were identified before (i.e., chordal graphs, interference graphs of trees, etc.).
 The observation increases the number of graphs known to satisfy LoP by an order of magnitude.
-Regarding σ -LoP we show that there are graphs with arbitrarily low σ .
-Since the worst case specific graph identified up to now had $\sigma = 0.6$ [15] and the lowest lower bound known for a graph family was 1/6 [16], [18], this provides an important insight regarding graphs in which GMS may have bad performance.
+Regarding σ -LoP, we show that there are graphs with arbitrarily low σ .
+Since the worst-case specific graph identified up to now had $\sigma = 0.6$ [15] and the lowest lower bound known for a graph family was 1/6 [16], [17], this provides an important insight regarding graphs in which GMS may have bad performance.
 We conclude with briefly describing a simulation study that compares the performance of GMS to the optimal algorithm in graphs with low σ .